 5. Experience rides & shows at a theme park.

 Storybook Land holds a Special Abilities night for Special Needs Families in the Fall.
 6415 Black Horse Pike, Egg Harbor Township, NJ, 609.646.0103

 Sesame Place in Langhorne PA is the first theme park designated as a Certified Autism Center.
 Extensive sensory guide of services, rides, & shows.
 Meet Julia, a sweet 4-year old Muppet with Autism.
-Upcoming themes: Halloween & Christmas, 215.702-ELMO.
+215.702-ELMO.

 Pick a time, either early in the day or later in the evening, when crowds are less for a more relaxed experience.

 Adventure Aquarium in Camden NJ has accessible viewing areas, sound reducing headphones, weighted blankets, shark shack tour, tactile maps, and sign language interpreters.
 Upcoming event: F.I.S.H.
-Night - Family Inclusive Hours Oct 20, 2018, 6-8PM allows you to visit in a relaxed setting, 844.474.FISH.
+Night - Family Inclusive Hours April 9, 2022 5:30-8PM allows you to visit in a relaxed setting.

 Museums are open and welcoming to all in general.
 But on select days, the special needs community is made to feel extra welcomed.